mslinn/go-ethereum-walkthrough/smart_contract_source_code/contractgo.md

     DelegateCall bool
 }
 ```

 ### Public members
-`CallerAddress` is the `Address` of the caller. `caller` and `self` are private `ContractRef`s, which as we know are really just `Address`es.
+`CallerAddress` is the `Address` of the caller.

 `Code` is a `byte` slice.
 We don&rsquo;t yet know if this is the smart contract source code, compiled code, or something else.

 `CodeHash` is hash of the `Code`.

-`CodeAddr` is a pointer to the `Address` (of the code, presumably).
+`CodeAddr` is a pointer to the `Address` (`TODO` of the code, presumably).

 `Gas` is the amount of Ethereum gas allocated by the user for executing this smart contract, stored as an unsigned 64-bit integer.

-`Value` is a pointer to a big integer.
-TODO possibly this might be the result of executing the contract?
+`Value` is a pointer to a big integer. `TODO` possibly this might be the result of executing the contract?

 `Args` is a `byte` slice, not sure what it is for.

 `DelegateCall` is Boolean value, unclear if this means the smart contract was invoked using [`delegatecall`](http://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries).
 From the documentation: &quot;This means that a contract can dynamically load code from a different address at runtime.
 Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.
 This makes it possible to implement the “library” feature in Solidity: Reusable library code that can be applied to a contract’s storage, e.g. in order to implement a complex data structure.&quot;

 ### Private members
+`caller` and `self` are `ContractRef`s, which as we know are really just `Address`es.

-`jumpdests` has type `destinations`, which as we&#039;ve already discussed defines if the entry point in the smart contract that need the program counter to be incremented after executing.
+`jumpdests` has type `destinations`, which as we&rsquo;ve already discussed defines if the entry point in the smart contract that need the program counter to be incremented after executing.